Liberalism and radicalism in Hungary

 This article gives an overview of liberalism and radicalism in Hungary.
 It is limited to liberal and radical parties with substantial support, mainly proved by having had a representation in parliament.
-Modern Hungarian liberalism mostly opposes Viktor Orbán's government since 2010 and claims it to be undemocratic, quasi-democratic or hybrid.
+Modern Hungarian liberalism mostly opposed Viktor Orbán's government from 2010 to 2026 and claimed it to be undemocratic, quasi-democratic or hybrid.

 From the start of liberalism in Hungary its program is combined with the struggle for independence from the Habsburg-rule and thus more autonomy in the country's affairs in relation with the Austrian Empire and later Austria-Hungary.
 The two realists groups, Deákists and Kossuthists, differ in their attitude towards the Habsburg rulers.
 Both groups had a conservative liberal or even conservative philosophy by the beginning of the 20th century.

 History

 In the antebellum period, liberalism was very successful and led by the party of Károlyi, but after the communist revolution of 1919, and during the conservative regency, liberalism became limited to small city-based parties.
 After the 1988 end of communist rule, liberalism reconstituted itself in the Alliance of Free Democrats (Szabad Demokraták Szövetsége, member LI, ELDR), a center market liberal party.
 Originally also the Young Democrats chose a liberal profile, but soon they developed into a national-conservative party.